tannidev/Diabetes_classification/README.md

-Diabetes Prediction Using Health Indicators
+#Diabetes Prediction Using Health Indicators

-## Overview

 This project focuses on predicting whether an individual has diabetes using health and lifestyle indicators.
 The analysis is based on the **Diabetes Health Indicators Dataset** from Kaggle, derived from the CDC BRFSS 2021 survey.
 The task is formulated as a **binary classification problem** using multiple machine learning models .